Lupita Najaco Ceramic Doll/Figurine Hard Candy Seller Mexico Folk Art Orange

 - The artisan has hand painted a mother and children in front of a church.

-- This figurine/doll has two Looped Braids with flowers in her hair.
+- This figurine/doll has a Braid Wrapped around her head, with flowers in her hair.

 - The Lupita is hand painted by Mexican artisans.
 Each doll is initialed or signed by the artisan.